 Examples of targeted cancer drugs causing nerve changes include:

-Hormone therapies and bisphosphonates are very unlikely to cause nerve changes.
+Some hormone therapies and bisphosphonates can cause mild nerve changes.

 What are the symptoms of peripheral neuropathy?

 Sensory nerve changes can cause the following symptoms:

 - you might have less feeling and control over the fine movements of your hands, so doing up buttons can be difficult

 - your fingers might feel like they are padded with cotton wool